Donald Trump To Resign? Michael Flynn’s Testimony May Have Trump Ready To Quit

 — Claude Taylor (@TrueFactsStated) March 31, 2017

-While the rumors of Donald Trump’s plans to resign are relegated to Twitter for now, the reports seem to offer a new perspective to a strange and somewhat telling statement made this week by Senator Diane Feinstein, a member of the Senate Judiciary Committee.
+While the rumors of Donald Trump’s plans to resign are relegated to Twitter for now, the reports seem to offer new perspective to a strange and somewhat telling statement made this week by Senator Diane Feinstein, a member of the Senate Judiciary Committee.
 Speaking to a group of activists asking why she and Democrats were not doing more to press on the Russia investigation and force Trump out of office, Feinstein hinted that she may have inside information that Trump may be planning to resign.

 “We have a lot of people looking into this,” she said.
+“I think he’s going to get himself out.”

 While the rumors that Donald Trump may resign are circulating online, the White House has continued to deny any collusion with Russia during the 2016 presidential election.